f-corvaro/42.common_core/ft_printf/README.md

 Good luck!
 ```
-To decipher the code, you need to use a Python interpreter
+To decipher the code, you need to use a Python interpreter.

 </p>
 <br>